mixpanel/docs/pages/docs/data-structure/events-and-properties.md

 ### Keep Events as Actions

 We recommend striking the right balance when defining your events.
-Events should neither be too broad nor too specific, and should be defined at the level of how you plan to analyse the user's action or behaviour.
-Also keeping in mind to use event properties to provide context or details about an event, instead of creating different events to capture similar actions.
+Events should neither be too broad nor too specific, and should be defined at the level of how you plan to analyse the user's action or behavior.
+Also keep in mind to use event properties to provide context or details about an event, instead of creating different events to capture similar actions.

 **For example:**

-* If your goal is to analyse at high-level how users traverse through different pages: instead of tracking multiple events `Home Page Viewed` and `Pricing Page Viewed`, track a `Page Viewed` event with a `Page Name` property set to **"\/home"** or **"\/pricing"**.
+* If your goal is to analyze at high-level how users traverse through different pages: instead of tracking multiple events `Home Page Viewed` and `Pricing Page Viewed`, track a `Page Viewed` event with a `Page Name` property set to **"\/home"** or **"\/pricing"**.
 See [Tracking Page Views](/docs/tracking-methods/sdks/javascript#tracking-page-views) in our Javascript SDK documentation on how to instrument this.

 * If your goal is to track users adding items to a shopping cart: instead of tracking multiple events `Add Shirt to Cart`, `Add Hoodie to Cart`, and `Add Socks to Cart`, track a `Add to Cart` event with a `Item` property set to **"Shirt"**, or **"Hoodie"**, or **"Socks"**.